According to Newton's First and Second Laws, what happens whe... | Study Prep in Pearson+

 Multiple Choice

-According to Newton's First and Second Laws, what happens when an object experiences unbalanced forces?
+According to Newton's First and Second Laws, what happens when you decrease the thrust on your scooter while riding at constant speed?

 A